oracle/fmw-kubernetes/OracleSOASuite/kubernetes/create-rcu-schema/README.md

 ## Start an Oracle Database service in a Kubernetes cluster

 A RCU schema requires an Oracle Database.
 For a sample with instructions about starting and accessing an Oracle Database, see `${WORKDIR}/create-oracle-db-service/README.md` about using its `start-db-service.sh` script.

 ## Create the RCU schema in the Oracle Database

 The `create-rcu-schema.sh` script generates an RCU schema in an Oracle database by deploying a pod named `rcu` (if one isn't already deployed) and running a script named `createRepository.sh` in the pod.

-The `rcu` pod assumes that either the image, `soasuite:12.2.1.4`, is available in the Docker image repository or an `ImagePullSecret` is created for `container-registry.oracle.com`.
+The `rcu` pod assumes that either the image, `soasuite:release-version`, is available in the Docker image repository or an `ImagePullSecret` is created for `container-registry.oracle.com`.
 To create a secret for accessing `container-registry.oracle.com`, see `create-image-pull-secret.sh`.

 The `rcu` pod requires that you create a secret in the same namespace as the `rcu` pod which contains the database's SYSDBA username and password in its `sys_username` and `sys_password` fields, and also contains the password of your choice for RCU schemas in its `password field`.
 In the local shell:
 ```shell
 $ ${KUBERNETES_CLI:-kubectl} -n default create secret generic oracle-rcu-secret \
   --from-literal='sys_username=sys' \